darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 Move the mouse over the panel to show buttons to adjust the display.
 The leftmost button cycles the mode between a "regular" and a waveform-style histogram.
 The next button controls how the data for the current mode is displayed.
 The three rightmost colored squares are toggles which enable or disable the display of the red, green and blue color channels.

-When the mouse is over the histogram panel, scrolling while holding down the `Ctrl` key will change the height of the panel.
-You can show/hide the histogram entirely with a keyboard shortcut (default `Ctrl+Shift+H`).
+When the mouse is over the histogram panel, scrolling with the mouse while holding down the Ctrl key will change the height of the panel.
+You can show/hide the histogram entirely with a keyboard shortcut (default Ctrl+Shift+H).

 For the purposes of speed, the histogram display is calculated from the image preview (the image which is displayed in the [navigation](../darkroom/navigation.md) module) rather than the higher quality image displayed in the center view.
 The preview is calculated at a lower resolution and may use shortcuts to bypass time-consuming image processing steps.
 Hence the display may not accurately represent fine detail in the image, and may deviate in other ways from the final developed image.